Darrell Evans

-Darrell Wayne Evans (born May 26, 1947) is a former American baseball player, coach and manager.
+Darrell Wayne Evans (born May 26, 1947) is an American former baseball player, coach and manager.
 He played 21 seasons in Major League Baseball (MLB), beginning his career as a third baseman with the Atlanta Braves (1969–1976, 1989), alternating between first and third base with the San Francisco Giants (1976–1983), and playing much of his later career as a first baseman and then a designated hitter for the Detroit Tigers (1984–1988).
 He won a World Series championship with the Tigers in 1984.
 Evans had most of his success in the early and late stages of his career.
 He was a two-time All-Star, first with the Braves in 1973 and then with the Giants in 1983.
 He led MLB in home runs in 1985 with the Tigers, and walks in 1973 and 1974 with the Braves.

 Born in Pasadena, California, Evans was the son of a professional fast pitch softball player.
 He attended Pasadena City College and helped lead the baseball and basketball teams to California junior college championships.
 In the majors, Evans had a breakout season in 1973, finishing third in MLB with 41 home runs and leading the league in runs created and walks.
 He was traded to the San Francisco Giants in the middle of his lackluster 1976 season.
 His best season with the Giants was his 1983 All-Star season when he hit 30 home runs and compiled a .378 on-base percentage in his last year with the team.
 Evans signed as a free agent with the Detroit Tigers prior to the 1984 season, winning the World Series in his first year with the team.
-He led MLB in home runs in 1985 at age 38, becoming the oldest player in history to accomplish the feat.
+He led MLB in home runs with 40 in 1985 at age 38, becoming the oldest player in history to accomplish the feat.
 By hitting his home runs in the American League, he also became the first in MLB history to have a 40-homer season in both the American and the National Leagues.
 Evans concluded his playing career with a return to the Braves in 1989.

 Baseball historian Bill James rated Evans as "the most underrated player in baseball history."
 He was the 22nd player in MLB history to hit 400 home runs and the second to hit at least 100 home runs with three different teams.
 His 1,605 walks ranked eighth in MLB history at the time of his retirement, and he drew 90 or more walks in eight separate seasons (reaching 100+ walks five times).
 His skill in drawing walks contributed to a .361 career on-base percentage despite a .248 career batting average.
 After retiring as a player, Evans served as a manager and coach in Minor League Baseball and independent leagues from 1990 to 2010.
 His career as a manager included stints with the Wilmington Blue Rocks and the Huntsville Stars in the minors.